raycast/extensions/extensions/virtualbox-power-switch/README.md

 # VirtualBox

-List your VirtualBox VMs and turn them on or off.
+List your VirtualBox VMs, turn them on/off, or delete them.